Cefuroxime Axetil Tablet

 Dosages administration of Cefuroxime Axetil Tablet

-How to Take Cefuroxime Axetil Tablet
+How to Take a Cefuroxime Axetil Tablet?

 • Always take after food for better absorption.